graezykev/explain-nuance-git-merge-rebase/README.md

   <img alt="" src="image-5.png" width="300" />

-Imagine we need to release the features in brach `feature`, we have 2 options:
+Imagine Kev needs to release the features in brach `feature`, he has 2 options:

 - `Merge`: merge `feature` into `main` and release `main` to production environment.
-- `Rebase`: Rebase `feature` onto `main`, and release.
+- `Rebase`: Rebase `feature` onto `main`, and release `feature`.

-Next, we're going to make the 2 options respectively, and find out what are the different consequences of them.
+Next, we're going to simulate the 2 options respectively, and find out what are the different consequences of them.

 ## Option 1: Merge `feature` into `main`